-Nodes at all other levels of the tree only need to store $\tau$ bits per element (the $\tau$ bits starting at position $\alpha\tau$ where $\alpha\tau$ is the level of its nearest big node ancestor) because there are only $\tau$ levels between two big node levels.
-These nodes use \emph{short lists} to store $\tau$-bit integers containing the $\tau$ relevant bits of the elements it represents.
+Nodes at all other levels of the tree only need to store at most $\tau$ bits per symbol (the $\tau$ bits starting at position $\alpha\tau+1$, where $\alpha\tau$ is the level of its nearest big node ancestor) because there are only $\tau$ levels between two big node levels.
+These nodes use \emph{short lists} to store $\tau$-bit integers containing the $\tau$ relevant bits of the symbols they represent.
 These are stored as packed lists.
-Computing the bitmap values and short lists is done recursively.
-The short lists of the children of a big node can be computed by extracting the relevant bits from the elements of the big nodes in $O(n \lceil\log\sigma/\tau \rceil)$ work across all big nodes.
-Given a short list of a node, computing its own bitmap values and the short lists of its children is done via table lookup.
-For all packed lists $L$ of at most $\log n/(2\tau)$ $\tau$-bit integers, the bitmap value, and the packed lists $L_0$ and $L_1$ consisting of the elements of $L$ whose $t$'th most significant bit is $0$ or $1$, respectively are pre-computed for all $t\in [0,\tau-1]$.
+Computing the bitstring values and short lists is done recursively.
+The short lists of the children of a big node can be computed by extracting the relevant bits from the symbols of the big nodes in $O(n \lceil\log\sigma/\tau \rceil)$ work across all big nodes.
+Given a short list of a node, computing its own bitstring values and the short lists of its children is done via table lookup.
+For all packed lists $L$ of at most $\log n/(2\tau)$ $\tau$-bit integers, the bitstring value, and the packed lists $L_0$ and $L_1$ consisting of the symbols of $L$ whose $t$'th most significant bit is $0$ or $1$, respectively, are pre-computed for all $t\in [0,\tau-1]$.
 Pre-computing this table involves evaluating all $O(2^{\log n/2})$ $\tau$-bit integer sequences of length at most $\log n/(2\tau)$ for each value of $t$.
 This can be done in $O(n)$ work.
-Each node splits its short list into blocks of length at most $\log n/(2\tau)$, performs table lookups for each block, and then appends the resulting bitmap values together, $L_0$'s together, and $L_1$'s together.
-The bitmap values are stored in the bitmap associated with the current node, and $L_0$ and $L_1$ are passed to its children.
+Each node splits its short list into blocks of length at most $\log n/(2\tau)$, performs table lookups for each block, and then appends the resulting bitstring values together, $L_0$'s together, and $L_1$'s together.
+The bitstring values are stored in the bitstring associated with the current node, and $L_0$ and $L_1$ are passed to its children.
 For a node with a short list of length $N$, the total work required is $O(N\tau/\log n)$ as the splitting and merging can be done in $O(N\tau/\log n)$ work overall and table lookups in constant work per block.
-The lengths of all short lists is $O(n\log\sigma)$, so the total work required for this computation is $O(n \lceil\log\sigma(\tau/\log n) \rceil)$.
+The sum of the lengths of all short lists is $O(n\log\sigma)$, and so the total work required for this computation is $O(n \lceil\log\sigma(\tau/\log n) \rceil)$.